The Ultimate Guide for Selecting Mechanical Equipment Screening

 1. Structural considerations are essential when designing mechanical screen fencing equipment.
 Engineers and architects should calculate the wind loading based on site conditions and select screening that meets the latest UBC and IBC codes.
 It is recommended to request engineering services or have the system specifically engineered for the site, including stamped drawings, calculations, and performance data.

 2. Visibility can be tailored in louvered mechanical screening.
-Most louvered screening options offer either 100% or 80% visibility.
+Most options on louvered equipment screens options offer either 100% or 80% visibility.
 Choosing 80% openness allows for approximately a ½” visible opening between the 4″ tall louvers when viewed straight-on.

 3. Openness is directly related to the visual screening percentage, determined by the actual opening between the louvers over a given area.
 The smallest opening between two louvers has the most significant impact on openness.
 For example, a 4″ tall louver with ½” overlap will result in a 2 ¼” opening.
 With 4″ tall louvers spaced 3 ½” apart, this translates to approximately 64% free area, which affects the volume of air exchange.
 Designers should verify their equipment requirements for the desired percentage of free area.